 WPCommunityWPCommunity.com was started as an extension of Web Developer Tom Ford who found WordPress in the early days looking for a solution to power a group of large websites that had outgrown their flat HTML infrastructure.
 Needing more features, WordPress was chosen based on another user who was kind enough to put together a comparison chart of several platforms, with detailed information.
 The way this individual was able to present this side by side comparison using WordPress ultimately led to giving it a shot...which led to massive experimentation to the different things it could do.
 The heavy and growing demand for assistance led to offering such, bringing us to today.
-Tom Ford has contributed to various other development agencies including TC Websites, WPMU.org and WPML. (as well as solving countless technical issues and working through many full website builds).

 - RECENT WORDPRESS NEWS ON THE WEB

 Hello I have changed 3 hosting account.
 Currently I am using AWS EC2 server with the higher configuration (2CPU’s & 8GB R

 They could not help me.
 Can you tell me the exact which file this code is inserted?
 Can you please debug this file?
 Where is

 Web Coach has a very simple, clear mission to provide local small business owners and Tradies beautifully designed, high perf